AmanSilawat/Course--Introduction-to-Node.js/README.md

 |Cannot access filesystem		|Can access filesystem				|Browser doesn't use filesystem For security risk but in Nodejs use filesystem.					|
 |Async					|Async						|Both async													|
 |					|No browser based APIs				|No browser based APIs in NodeJs.										|

+### Node.js core Module
+Consider modules to be the same as JavaScript Libraries.
+A set of functions you want to include in your application.

+Node.js has a set of build-in modules which you can use without any further installation. some core modules (built-in)
+- fs
+- path
+- zlib
+- http
+- assert
+- buffer

 ### Globals
 Browser create your own global.